Ramification theory for varieties over a local field: The Swan class and a conductor formula

 \subsection{Swan class of a locally constant sheaf}

-We briefly recall the Brauer trace of an $\ell$-regular element.
+We briefly recall the Brauer trace of an $\ell$-regular element \cite{Il}.
 Let $G$ be a finite group and $\ell$ be a prime number.
-An element $\sigma\in G$ is called an $\ell$-regular element if the order of $\sigma$ is prime to $\ell$.
+An element $\sigma\in G$ is called an $\ell$-{\it regular element} if the order of $\sigma$ is prime to $\ell$.
 Let $G^{(\ell)}$ denote the subset of $G$ consisting of $\ell$-regular elements.
-For an element of a pro-finite group, we define similarly a pro-$\ell$ regular element.
+For an element $\sigma$ of a pro-finite group, we say that $\sigma$ is $\ell$-regular if it is a projective limit of $\ell$-regular elements.

 Let $M$ be an $\overline {\mathbb F}_\ell$-vector space of finite dimension $n$ and $\sigma$ be an automorphism of $M$ of order prime to $\ell$.
 Then the Brauer trace ${\rm Tr}^{\rm Br} (\sigma:M) \in {\mathbb Z}_\ell^{\rm ur}$ is defined as follows.
 Let $\alpha_1,\ldots, \alpha_n \in \bar {\mathbb F}_\ell^{\times}$ be the eigenvalues of $\sigma$ on $M$ counted with multiplicities and $\tilde \alpha_1,\ldots, \tilde \alpha_n\in {\mathbb Z}_\ell^{{\rm ur}\times}$ be the liftings of finite orders prime to $\ell$.
 Then the Brauer trace is defined by ${\rm Tr}^{\rm Br} (\sigma:M)=\sum_{i=1}^n \tilde \alpha_i$.